 The operative technique of closure of abdominal incisions utilizing different types of sutures has been evaluated in terms of postoperative wound infection.
 Over the last few decades, the superiority of different sutures has been claimed over one another even within the group of absorbable and non-absorbable sutures.
-Therefore the technique and suture material used for closure of abdominal fascia is mostly decided by personal preference of surgeons, hospital tradition, and local material supply14.
-5-Chloro-2-(2,4-Dichlorophenoxy) phenol, a synthetic antimicrobial agent is new Triclosan-coated suture being utilized in clinical practice as a safe biochemical product having a wide spectrum of bactericidal and fungicidal efficacy15.
+Therefore, the technique and suture material used for abdominal fascia closure is mainly decided by the personal preference of surgeons, hospital tradition, and local material supply.
+5-Chloro-2-(2,4-Dichlorophenoxy) phenol, a synthetic antimicrobial agent, is a new Triclosan-coated suture utilized in clinical practice as a safe biochemical product with a broad spectrum of bactericidal and fungicidal efficacy.

-Sutures have been coated with Triclosan after getting approval from World Health Organisation (WHO), Centers for Disease Control and Prevention, American College of Surgeons and Surgical infection Society (SIS) as a non-toxic and non-irritating biocompatible antimicrobial agent ^{16,17}.
-Triclosan forms an active zone around the suture material and resists the colonization of different bacteria's including methicillin-resistant staphylococcus species 18.
-Additionally there has been reported a considerable in vitro reduction of both gram-positive and negative bacterial adherence to coated polyglactin 910 sutures with triclosan and non-interference in the mechanism of surgical wound healing 19.
-Triclosan is used in a minuscule amount to coat the sutures and therefore no differences were reported in handling and other physical characteristics including suture tensile strength and post-implant absorption rate 20.
-Additionally there has been reported a decreased inflammatory response in tissue adjacent to sutures coated with Triclosan along with 66.6% reduction in culture as compared to traditional sutures 21.

-The meta-analysis by Guo Jet al19 (13 RCT,5256 participants) concluded that SSI was low in patients who dealt with antimicrobial coated sutures as compared to wounds closed traditional sutures.
-Similarly another meta-analysis of 13 randomized clinical trials involving 3568 patients also supported the role of antimicrobial coated sutures as an effective strategy in reducing the SSI rate22.
-In addition to abdominal surgery antimicrobial coated sutures are also used in clean and clean-contaminated fields including neurosurgery, gynecological, orthopedics, breast and plastic, vascular and sternal wounds in cardiac surgery and has been reported to reduce the incidence of SSI^{23,24}.
+Sutures have been coated with Triclosan after getting approval from World Health Organisation (WHO), Centers for Disease Control and Prevention, American

+College of Surgeons and Surgical infection Society (SIS) as a non-toxic and non-irritating biocompatible antimicrobial agent.
+Triclosan forms an active zone around the suture material and resists the colonization of different bacteria, including methicillin-resistant staphylococcus species.
+Additionally, there has been reported a considerable in vitro reduction of both gram-positive and negative bacterial adherence to coated polyglactin 910 sutures with Triclosan and noninterference in the mechanism of surgical wound healing.
+Triclosan has used in a minuscule amount to coat the sutures.
+Therefore no differences were reported in handling and other physical characteristics, including suture tensile strength and post-implant absorption rate.
+Additionally, there has been a decreased inflammatory response in tissue adjacent to sutures coated with Triclosan and a 66.6% reduction in culture compared to traditional sutures The meta-analysis by Guo Jet al (13 RCT,5256 participants) concluded that SSI was low in patients who dealt with antimicrobial coated sutures compared to wounds closed traditional sutures.
+Similarly, another meta-analysis of 13 randomized clinical trials involving 3568 patients also supported the role of antimicrobial coated sutures as an effective strategy in reducing the SSI rate.
+In addition to abdominal surgery, antimicrobial coated sutures are also used in clean clean-contaminated fields. and including neurosurgery, gynecological, orthopedics, breast and plastic, vascular and sternal wounds in cardiac surgery and has been reported to reduce the incidence of SSI.
 However, the role of antimicrobial coated Sutures has been criticized in some studies as results were insignificant or produced no difference in reducing wound infection closed with antimicrobial coated sutures25-27.
-A meta-analysis by Henriksen NA et al28 consisting of eight RCT concluded that Triclosan-coated PDS sutures were not superior to Triclosan vicryl in reducing wound infection in abdominal wall surgery (OR 0.85; 0.61-1.17).
-Another review consisting of seven RCT and 836 patients by Chang et al reported an insignificant role of antimicrobial coated sutures in reducing SSI and wound breakdown (OR = 0.77; 95% CI: 0.40-1.51)29.
-Surprisingly no difference in clean head and neck cancer surgeries was noted to decrease the frequency of SSI where incisions were closed with antimicrobial coated sutures and SSI was noted about 14.9%.
-30 Another study by Deliaert AE et al31 questioned the protective role of antimicrobial coated sutures in breast reduction surgery and warned for potential adverse effects.
+A meta-analysis by Henriksen NA et al. , consisting of eight RCT, concluded that Triclosancoated PDS sutures were not superior to Triclosan vicryl in reducing wound infection in abdominal wall surgery (OR 0.85; 0.61-1.17).
+Another review consisting of seven RCT and 836 patients by Chang et al. reported an insignificant role of antimicrobial coated sutures in reducing SSI and wound breakdown $(OR = 0.77; 95\% CI: 0.40-1.51)^{29}$ .
+Surprisingly, no difference in clean head and neck cancer surgeries was noted to decrease SSI frequency where incisions were closed with antimicrobial coated sutures, and SSI was recorded about 14.9%.
+Another study by Deliaert AE et al. questioned the protective role of antimicrobial coated sutures in breast reduction surgery and warned for potential adverse effects.
 He had observed the high rate of wound dehiscence in surgery dealing with antimicrobial coated sutures.
-Similarly Arslan NC 201832 reported increased rates of wound dehiscence and seroma formation in a group of patients dealt with TC Sutures after primary closure of wounds in pilonidal sinus and there was no difference in time to healing.
+Similarly, Arslan NC 2018 reported increased rates of wound dehiscence and seroma formation in a group of patients dealt with TC Sutures after primary closure of wounds in the pilonidal sinus.
+There was no difference in time to healing.